-The Blythe Energy Center is contracted under a PPA until December 31, 2023.
-Under the tolling agreement(s), SCE has exclusive rights to all capacity, energy, ancillary services, and resource adequacy benefits during the PPA term.
+The Blythe Energy Center was contracted under a PPA until December 31, 2023.
+Under the tolling agreement(s), SCE had exclusive rights to all capacity, energy, ancillary services, and resource adequacy benefits during the PPA term.
+In February 2023, AltaGas reached an agreement with SCE for the purchase of resource adequacy attributes from the Blythe facility for the period from January 1, 2024 through December 31, 2027.